Diversity, Equity, Inclusion and Access Statement

 Luna’s executive board is currently 50% BIPOC and 75% female.
 In support of diversity, equity and access across our leadership, Luna Stage revised its previous board policies to eliminate financial requirements for membership.
 Luna has a standing six-year board term limit.

-Luna has consistently offered scholarships to our audiences.
 In response to the COVID-19 pandemic, we transformed all of our educational and artistic programming to a pay-what-you-wish model, which enhances equity and access.
-Virtual programming also Widened our audience past those able to attend physically.
+Virtual programming also widened our audience past those able to attend physically.
 We plan to integrate this learning from the past year as we explore re-opening, prioritizing the contributions of long-term local residents in this process.